 Figure 3.
 Anatomy of a Configurable Module

-Some modules might have mounting holes but it is not generally the case with most of them.
-Another special case happens when there is not enough real-state to fit the module front-end functionality (figure 5), the module will then grow in size by permanently stacking multiple geometric shapes (e.g., two stacked hexagons).
+Some modules might have mounting holes, but it is not generally the case with most of them.
+Another special case happens when there is no enough real-state to fit the module front-end functionality (figure 5), the module will then grow in size by permanently stacking multiple geometric shapes (e.g., two stacked hexagons).
 This ensures the module still adheres to modularity principle and geometrical properties of Hexabitz arrays and thus can interface easily with any other modules.

 Figure 5: Example of a Module with the Footprint of Two Hexagons

 When Hexabitz modules connect to each other, they form arrays.
 Arrays can have contiguous modules or ones that are kilometers away.
-They can be flat or curved, horizontally integrated or have a complex 3D form-factor.
+They can be flat or curved, horizontally integrated, or have a complex 3D form-factor.
 In theory, there is no limitation to number of modules in an array.
 In practice, physical limitations such as power drop and MCU memory size make it difficult to build arrays with very large number of modules.
 It is still possible, however, to connect as many as 100 modules together without any special interfaces.
 Much more than you can connect with many other platforms and in a much smaller form-factor.

 Hexabitz arrays are pure peer-to-peer, mesh networks.
 We abandoned the conventional solution of a bus-architecture to remove any constraints related to bus topology or capacity.
 Hexabitz modules can connect to each other using any communication port to form any physically-possible configuration.
 The only assembly constraint is to make sure contiguous modules have same orientation (i.e., all facing up or down) to avoid shorting power.

 Arrays are also fully distributed and decentralized systems.
-There is no requirement for a router or switch or main controller and thus no point of failure.
+There is no requirement for a router or switch or main controller.
+Thus, no point of failure.
 The array could function in a completely decentralized way, or act as slave devices for a master module or an external controller.
 All depending on firmware implementation.
 Eventually, we hope that most of behind-the-scene work to facilitate this architecture will be carried out by the BOS to free users to focus on the end-application.
 All configurable Hexabitz modules are valid entry points into the array and are able to receive user commands (e.g., through BOS messages or the Command Line Interface-CLI) and process locally or forward to destination module(s).

 One might be worried about latency in a peer-to-peer architecture.
 It is a valid concern.
 However, in practice, about 90% of typical applications will not suffer any latency limitation.
 First of all, inter-module communication is based on an optimized mix of high-speed hardware UART peripherals and direct memory access (DMA) channels.
 The combination of these two technologies offers a streamlined way of transferring data across the array without requiring much CPU intervention.
 As a result, modules can bypass communication messages with virtually no delay or CPU down-time.
 Hexabitz mainstream implementation can stream data across the array in speeds that can reach 1 Mbps or higher in specific configurations.
 Although the number might seem low for streaming applications, it is a relatively high datarate for control networks, which brings us to the next point in this discussion: Hexabitz back-end is optimized to stream control messages and not for bulk data transfers.
 By definition, a bunch of in-homogeneous modules (e.g., an LED, a motor drive, a BLE radio and a temperature sensor) have few things in common and will mostly need to exchange control messages occasionally.
 Bulk data transfers can be facilitated with other methods that break the modularity principle.
 Given said that, the mainstream implementation is not the only possible way to work with Hexabitz as explained in the next section.
 One can envision a custom implementation utilizing much faster MCUs (and even FPGAs) in the back-end if the application calls for this requirement.

-Hexabitz is based on the assumption that custom electronics will always be more expensive for low quantities, take more time to make and serve only a single purpose.
+Hexabitz is based on the assumption that custom electronics will always be more expensive for low quantities, take more time to make, and serve only a single purpose.
 Although the concept itself is flexible enough to cover so many applications, one still needs to make few customized decisions regarding physical implementation.
 We designed Hexabitz mainstream implementation to cover the requirements of majority of anticipated real-life applications.
 These requirements include among others:

 - Full flexibility and upgradability.